Posted: 5/12/22 | May 12th, 2022

 The visitor center has more information and trail maps.
 It’s only $30 USD for a seven-day vehicle pass, which is good for multiple entries in case you stay outside the park itself.
 The park is three hours from San Diego.

 Where to Stay

 Airbnb is the best option here if you don’t have your own camping gear, although there are also glamping and more rustic options around the area too.
-If you want to stay in an RV, check our RVshare, an affordable sharing economy option for renting RVs.
+If you want to stay in an RV, check out RVshare, an affordable sharing economy option for renting RVs.

 Days 5–7: Sequoia National Park & Kings Canyon National Park

 Start early and head to Sequoia National Park.
 It’s a long drive from Joshua Tree (it takes about 4-6 hours to get there).

-The park itself is comprised of towering redwood and Sequoia trees, some of the biggest trees in the world.
-I’m talking trees so thick you can drive a car though them and so tall that you can’t see their crown!
+The park itself is composed of towering redwoods and sequoias, some of the biggest trees in the world.
+I’m talking trees so thick you can drive a car through them and so tall that you can’t see their crown!

 Start things off by visiting the Giant Forest Museum to learn about the geography, history, and importance of the park.
 Afterward, walk Big Trees Trail, a short loop that will get you in and among the trees.
 It also has the largest single-stem tree in the world, “General Sherman”!